openhab/openhabian/docs/openhabian.md

 Note most "16GB" cards are not _exactly_ 16 GB and your mirror mustn't have less bytes than the internal one so at setup time, openHABian ensures the second card has at least the same size as your internal card.

 ::: tip No Do-It-Yourself mirroring
-Please be aware that the storage partition will not be mirrored Note you must NOT use `dd` or any other tool to copy a SD card or partition on your own.
+Note you must NOT use `dd` or any other tool to copy a SD card or partition on your own.
 If you do and boot with source and destination cards plugged in, they will have the same partition IDs and this will likely mess up and can irreversibly devastate your whole system.
 Use the `blkid` command in shell to see those IDs.
 So don't take _mirrors_ of the _mirror_.
-Also be aware that only the first two partitions are mirrored - the third one will never be mirrored even if you have set that up for use as backup area.
+Also be aware that only the first two partitions are mirrored - the storage (3rd) parition will never be mirrored even if you have set that up for use as backup area.
 :::

 To setup mirroring right during unattended installation of a RPi (using the image flash method):